If you run support groups or provide group education, GPS may be right for your population!

 GPS is grounded in a strong trauma-informed methodology which is incorporated into each aspect of the group rationale and implementation, from preparation to closing.
 There is a strong emphasis on cultural competency and intersectionality of poverty, race, gender and cultural messaging and a specialized focus on at-risk populations including teen parents, parents with substance use disorder and/or in recovery, and parents engaged with child protective services.

 GPS provides the map for rapid implementation and employs best practices so that both seasoned professionals and peer leaders can use and adapt it with success.
 GPS is specifically designed so that you can bring GPS to your community, implement it immediately after attending the GPS Facilitator Training and directly incorporate it into new or existing programming.
 GPS wraps around existing curriculums with ease and can also be implemented as is.
-Through engagement with GPS Certification and Master Trainer Programs, you can bring GPS to your community with confidence, ensuring fidelity and competence, and move towards training your community to more fully integrate GPS into the pathway of care for diverse populations.
+Through engagement with GPS Facilitator Training and Certification, you can bring GPS to your community with confidence, ensuring fidelity and competence, and move towards training your community to more fully integrate GPS into the pathway of care for diverse populations.

 Culturally Co-created for Diverse Populations

-GPS is intended to be used by people for their own communities.
+GPS is intentionally developed to be culturally specific for unique communities by utilizing a standardized approach that can be infused with the qualities, beliefs, strengths, challenges and beauty of specific people who are being served.
 No two communities are exactly the same and we believe that GPS should be centered around the unique community utilizing the model.
 The model is specifically designed to encourage flexibility and allow for the full integration of unique perspectives, cultural refinement and inclusion.
-Trusted leaders from within the community are given the tools of the GPS model which acknowledge both the challenges and strengths within the community.
 All people deserve to be supported by a model that remembers and values who they are and is built to address their unique struggles and highlight their profound strengths.
 GPS places special attention on the intersection of identify and the lived experience of racism and other forms of systematic mistreatment of people.
-GPS has been used with many unique populations including, Muslim, Jewish and Christian faith communities, Teen Youth of Color, African American, Latina and Central American mothers, parents of all gender identities and more.
+GPS has been used with many unique populations including, Muslim, Jewish and Christian faith communities, BIPOC communities, refugees including Ukrainian, Afghan, Somalian and others, people who are houseless or currently struggling with homelessness, people who are currently or formerly incarcerated, parents of all gender identities and experiences including perinatal and more.
+GPS has been brought to address specific health struggles including mental and physical health complications, illnesses, death and dying, and care givers.
+GPS has been impactful in supporting workers who are experiencing workplace stress including the COVID pandemic.

 Flexible Implementation: Your Curriculum or GPS Curriculum